Chelsea hit Villa for eight, leaders United held

 Chelsea striker Fernando Torres began the goal glut after three minutes at Stamford Bridge and David Luiz and Branislav Ivanovic made it 3-0 at the break.

-Frank Lampard marked his 500th Premier League game and first league start since October with a rasping fourth before Ramires (two), Oscar and Eden Hazard joined the fun as Chelsea, who also missed a penalty, secured a first home league win under interim manager Rafael Benitez to move up to third.
+Frank Lampard marked his 500th Premier League game and first league start since October with a rasping fourth before Ramires (two), Oscar and Eden Hazard joined the fun as Chelsea secured a first home league win under interim manager Rafael Benitez.

-United, who led at Swansea through Patrice Evra before being pegged back by league top scorer Michu's 13th goal this season, hold a four-point advantage over Manchester City, who beat Reading 1-0 on Saturday, heading into a busy holiday programme.

-They have 43 points from 18 games, followed by City on 39 and Chelsea, with a game in hand, on 32.

 Sunday's victory matched Chelsea's 8-0 demolition of Wigan Athletic at home in 2010.
 The record Premier League winning margin is Manchester United's 9-0 defeat of Ipswich Town in 1995.